VoidSamuraj/SOS_Guard_App/README.md

 ```
 const val address="10.0.2.2:8443" //default local intelij adress(make sure it uses the same port as the server)
 ```
+You probably also wanna to enable keystore cert checking (temporaty turned off) in `NetworkClient`

 ## Getting Started:
 To start using the application, simply install the app and log in with your credentials.
 Make sure you have location services enabled for accurate tracking and navigation.